Things to do in Manama

 Lost Paradise of Dilmun Water Park

-On a swelteringly hot day, the perfect activity for both children and adults in Bahrain is a trip to the Lost Paradise of Dilmun.
-The biggest waterpark in the Middle East, The Lost…
+On a swelteringly hot day, one of the best activities for both children and adults in Bahrain is a trip to the Lost Paradise of Dilmun Water Park.
+As Bahrain's largest water park, …

 Lost Paradise of Dilmun Water Park